-I’ve written in about what to do if your teen is thinking about entering college “undeclared” and or has actually chosen to go in “undecided.”
+I’ve written about what to do if your teen is thinking about entering college “undeclared” and or has actually chosen to go in “undecided.”
 But some kids want to pick a college major—they have passions and career goals—yet they don’t know which program will work for them.

-Suggesting your student select a major simply because she did well in that subject in high school can backfire.
+Suggesting your student select a major simply because they did well in that subject in high school can backfire.
 High school math and college math bare no resemblance to each other.
-Plus your teen might be very good at math, but doesn’t want to spend her life as a mathematician.
+Plus your teen might be very good at math, but doesn’t want to spend their life as a mathematician.
 For a math whiz, a better approach might be researching majors that require good math skills or careers suited for mathematical/analytical thinkers.

 Research The answers to many of the questions being asked by you and your student are readily available if you know where to look.
 College websites usually list descriptions of majors and the courses required to earn a degree; some even explain which careers the major prepares you for.
 Other sites, like the College Board’s Big Future, explore both majors and careers.

 When our kids tossed out thoughts on what they might want to study, we bought books, searched online under specific majors and careers, and attended college information sessions focused on these areas, all in an effort to help them find out if this was the program for them sooner rather than later.

 My daughter changed her mind dramatically once she learned that her choice of career and college major were not what she expected.
 Luckily, some of the colleges she’d visited also offered the new major she’d decided on, meaning her list of prospective colleges didn’t change much.

 My son wanted to work in the computer field, but wondered whether to major in straight computer science or add the engineering component.
 Together we researched the differences between the two majors on college and career websites and discussed them.
 He chose the engineering path, determining it would give him more options after graduation.